 You could try a Google Image search, or even Pinterest.
 What you’re looking for there is just really good looking infographics.
 You can kind of just eyeball this, use your gut, because generally if it looks good, it’s going to have a lot of links.
 There’s no real way to tell otherwise.
 You know, there’s no tools that show you the linking root domains on Pinterest, so you’ll have to eyeball it.

-Another tip is to try to get your infographic featured on like a weekly, or monthly news roundup.
+Another tip is to try to get your infographic featured on like a weekly, or monthly news roundup that curates content similar to yours.
 You can Google things like your topic plus the word, “news,” or “weekly-roundup.”
 It’s not the most valuable, but it increases visibility.
 I think that’s a great tactic if you want to get a quick link.

 Part two that we’ll discuss is how to write the pitch email once you’ve found a prospect.